Habits of a Happy Brain: Retrain Your Brain to Boost Your Serotonin, Dopamine, Oxytocin, and Endorphin Levels

 Happy chemicals are not controlled by your conscious verbal brain.

-They’re controlled by the limbic brain (amygdala, hippocampus, etc.) that we’re inherited from earlier mammal.
+They’re controlled by the limbic brain (amygdala, hippocampus, etc.) that we’ve inherited from earlier mammals.
 Animals can’t talk, so your mammal brain can’t tell you in words why it released a chemical.
 This is why humans have struggled to make sense of their emotions since the beginning of time.

 We need to know what sparks happy chemicals in animals.

-Then we can notice the behaviors they motivate inside us.
-We can notice the old pathways that turn them on and build new pathways when needed.
 This book is a step-by-step plan for doing that.
 You will learn to blaze a new trail through your jungle of neurons by repeating a new choice for 45 days.
-You will train your brain the way an animal trainers teaches a critter to do a flip.
+You will train your brain the way animal trainers teach a dolphin to do a flip.

 You have power over your happy brain chemicals.
-When you know what sparks them in the state of nature, you can design healthy ways to spark them in daily life.
+When you know what sparks them in the state of nature, you can design healthy ways to get them in daily life.
 This is not what you usually hear about dopamine, serotonin, oxytocin, and endorphin.
-There is no alarmism here – just the joy of knowing what makes an animal happy, and how that shapes your daily life.
+There is no alarmism or pathologizing.
+You can wire your brain to feel good in ways that are good for you.

 Habits of a Happy Brain is now available in Spanish, Russian, Turkish, Chinese, French, German, Arabic, Ukrainian, and many other languages.
 Details on my multilingual page.
 ISBN- 1440590508